aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/03-infrastructure.md

 )
 ```

-references two pieces of information:
+This function references two pieces of information:

 1. The address of `PluginSetup` contract internally referencing the implementation contract (to copy, proxy, or clone from it) and taking care of [installing, updating to, and uninstalling](04-plugin-setup.md) this specific version.
-2. An URI pointing to the contents defining the UI so that users on the Aragon DAO frontend can interact with it.
+2. A URI string pointing to the contents defining the UI so that users on the Aragon DAO frontend can interact with it.

 <!--TODO
 :::note